 Believing they had an impact player, Edmonton brought Puljujarvi over to the NHL immediately, where he started in just 28 games while splitting some of the season with their AHL affiliate, the Bakersfield Condors.
 Through 2018-19, he continued splitting playing time with both the Oilers and Condors, never really managing to establish himself as a full-time starting forward.

 Eventually, this led Puljujarvi to return home to Finland for the 2019-20 season, where he played for Karpat of Liiga, posting 24 goals and 53 points in 56 games.
-Regaining some confidence in his game, he returned to the NHL for the 2020-21 shortened season, where he has posted 15 points while taking on around 15 minutes of ice-time each night.
+Regaining some confidence in his game, he returned to the NHL for the 2020-21 shortened season, and went on to post roughly 15-goal, 30-point campaigns in back-to-back seasons.

 If he wasn’t selected so early on in the draft, these totals would be fine.
 As such a hyped offensive player on one of the most gifted offensive teams in the NHL, it is hard to not look at his career so far without some disappointment.
-There is still plenty of time for the young Finnish forward to blossom into a dominant player, though, and he is starting to find he was with the Oilers this season.
+There is still plenty of time for the young Finnish forward to blossom into a dominant player, it didn’t happen in Edmonton.
+In Feb.
+2023, the Oilers dealt him to the Carolina Hurricanes.

 5. Olli Juolevi – Vancouver Canucks